Beaded Rawhide/Canvas Balls

-Fully-beaded with seed beads over brain-tanned rawhide masterfully stitched by Maretta Afraid of Bear.
+Fully-beaded with seed beads over brain-tanned rawhide and/or cotton canvas masterfully stitched by Maretta Afraid of Bear.
 Traditional Lakota Design.
 Cotton filled.
 Approximately 9" diameter.

 Custom orders are welcome.
 Please allow approximately two weeks for special orders.

 In perhaps the most beautiful and important story of the Oceti Sakowin, the Ball-Throwing Ceremony, Tapawanka-yeyapi, was one of the seven sacred ceremonies that White Buffalo Calf Woman promised would be revealed to the People of the Seven Council Fires.
 The seven ceremonies are Purification, Vision Seeking, the Sun Dance, the Ball Throwing, Making a Buffalo Woman, Making as Brothers, and Owning a Ghost.